+This unique degree option provides an in-depth focus on business as it relates to not-for-profit and church organizations.
 Our rigorous but flexible degree program will build your critical knowledge of business and not-for-profit and church management.
 Graduates find career positions as program directors, church administrators, field managers and more.

 Our faculty members are experienced business leaders and learned scholars.
 They are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.

-General Course Information
+Not-for-Profit/Church Management Course Information

 Specialized courses in not-for-profit accounting, volunteer management and contract management will prepare students for the unique situations that not-for-profits face on a daily basis.
 Students can also explore elective courses such as personal finance, small business management and advanced business law.

 For details about required courses and more, please visit our online catalog.

 - Demonstrate sound verbal and written communication skills for working with others in not for profit and other types of organizations.

 - Identify and demonstrate the ethical, legal, and social responsibilities of not-for-profit and other organizations and their stakeholders.